 Empowered.
 Excellent.
 Equal.
-Working and residing in the Rio Grande Valley, the local artists of the Empowered Women | Empower Women July 2018 FridaFest all-womens’ art show have come together to share our both common and diverse voice within our community.
+Working and residing in the Rio Grande Valley, the local artists of the Empowered Women | Empower Women July 2019 FridaFest all-women’s’ art exhibit have come together to share both a common and diverse voice within our community.
 We are women.
-We are excellent.
+We have a voice.
 We are empowered.
 This opportunity allows for us to both represent and celebrate the strength within our voices as artists that have been strongly influenced by our supportive fellow community.
 When we have an opportunity to share our hopes and dreams represented within our artwork, we have a platform to share that with others.
-Each of us are here today to bring our diversity together as one collective.
+Each of us are here today to celebrate our diversity together and as one.

 Eva Marie Williamson

 Virginia Contreras is an emerging multidisciplinary artist based in the Rio Grande Valley, Texas.
 She is currently an undergraduate Fine Arts student at the University of Texas Rio Grande Valley with a concentration in Studio Art., Contreras’ work is mainly influenced by Mexican artist Jose Guadalupe Posada and inspired by her Mexican culture, her search for identity, and her personal experiences of living in the borderlands.

 JESMIL M. MARDONADO

 Jesmil M. Maldonado Rodriguez is Puerto Rican, raised in the small southern Puerto Rican town named Guayanilla.
 She is twenty-five years old, the youngest of three and the first in her family to leave the Island to pursue and continue her dreams.
 She completed her bachelor’s degree in Arts at the University of Puerto Rico at Mayaguez.
 Her artwork is mainly influenced by nature and the human interaction with it.